Guide to Hiring in Denmark

 Labour Market Contribution (Arbejdsmarkedsbidrag)

 This contribution funds unemployment benefits and other labour market initiatives.
-The current rate for 2023 is 8% of the employee's gross salary, and the employer is responsible for paying this contribution.
+The current rate is 8% which is withheld from gross salary before income tax is calculated, and the employer is responsible for remitting this contribution on the employee's behalf.

 ATP

 This is a mandatory pension scheme for all employees in Denmark.
-The contribution rate is currently 10% of the employee's gross salary, of which the employer pays 2/3 (6.7%).
+The contribution rate is currently contribution levels are defined by hours, of which the employer pays 2/3 (66.6%).

 Social Security (Arbejdsgiverbidrag til social sikring)